 And their domain was vast.
 Vast and oppressive.

-Trust never felt like he fit in.
+Trust never felt like he belonged in Glug.
 He was different.
 Whereas most others he knew simply surrendered to Glutton’s way, never thinking for themselves, Trust and his three siblings, Faith, Hope and Courage were always the peculiar ones.

 Being quadruplets (dubbed the “odd-quad”) was strange enough, but they even thought differently than everyone else: believing when no one else believed; standing up and speaking out for those beliefs.
 Forever the optimistic, idealistic ones, the four were ridiculed, harassed, and seen, by most, by most, as foolish, bad-mannered children who needed to grow up.

 Brought up together in an orphanage—"The Edge,”—the Educational and Domestic Governance Enclave—the two brothers and two sisters shared an extraordinary life of childhood troubles and adventures.
 Like the time when Faith got lost in the fog of Glug’s Bog of Blind Belief, a dismal place to be.
 She was missing for three weeks, but her ever-faithful sister, Hope, never lost her inner light and led Trust and Courage in a search until they found her, half-starved and half dead.

 Or how about the time when Courage, driven by the taunts of Arrogance and Pride, got too close to the precipice of Crumbling Cliff?
 Oh, what a tumble he took!
 And how humble he became.
 Need I say more?